wp-plugins/easyrotator-for-wordpress/readme.txt

 * Drop-dead easy to use (no coding!)
 * Over 45 flexible templates included
+* No limit to the number of sliders
 * Create sliders of recent or featured posts
 * Optional video and audio support
 * Built-in touchscreen / mobile support